Automorphism groups of graphs of bounded Hadwiger number: Introduction

 In 1974, Babai showed that a non-trivial minor-closed graph class is not universal by proving that large alternating groups cannot appear as automorphism groups of graphs of bounded Hadwiger number~\cite{MR332554}.
 In fact, he also showed that for a sufficiently large prime~$p$ the group~$\mathbb{Z}_p^3$ does not appear as a subgroup of a simple group represented by these graphs~\cite{MR389656}.

+Babai also proved there are strong restrictions for the automorphisms of strongly regular graphs~\cite{MR3359489}.
 However, no structural description of groups represented by graphs of bounded Hadwiger number has been available.
 Progress towards this was made independently by Babai~\cite{DBLP:journals/jgt/Babai91} and Thomassen~\cite{MR1040045}.
 They investigated vertex-transitive graphs of bounded Hadwiger number and in particular showed that for~$g\geq 3$ there are only finitely many vertex-transitive graphs of genus~$g$.

 Regarding graphs of bounded Hadwiger number, one of Babai's central theorems shows that there is a function~$f$ so that almost all finite vertex-transitive graphs of Hadwiger number at most~$h$ can be embedded on the torus or are~$(f(h),f(h))$-ring-like.
 The latter means that there is a system of blocks of imprimitivity each of size at most~$f(h)$ which has a circular ordering and edges only connect blocks of distance~$f(h)$ in this circular ordering.
 This theorem is mentioned as early as 1993.
 While a formal proof has not appeared, the theorem has been mentioned in various publications (\cite{MR1227125,MR1373683,CameronSurvey,1110.4885}\footnote{Reference~\cite{1110.4885} is the extended arXiv version of a paper~\cite{DBLP:journals/endm/DeVosM06}.
 In there, the authors also claim that their results can be used to prove Babai's theorem.
 They refer to a paper ``A quantitative strengthening of Babai's theorem'' in preparation that does not seem to have appeared.}) often with sketches of the overall idea\footnote{We thank Laci Babai for explaining the proof idea to us and providing various pointers to the literature at the ``Symmetry vs Regularity --- 50 Years of Weisfeiler-Leman Stabilization'' conference in Pilsen in 2018.}.
-In any case, it seems to have been already clear at the time (see~\cite{MR1227125}) that characterizations for edge-transitive rather than vertex-transitive graphs are required to obtain overall structure theorems for entire graph classes.
+In any case, it seems to have been already clear at the time (see~\cite{MR1227125}) that characterizations for edge-transitive rather than vertex-transitive graphs are required in order to obtain overall structure theorems for entire graph classes.

+In this paper, we determine the structure of the automorphism group of finite graphs of bounded Hadwiger number.
+We do so by first proving the following result for edge-transitive graphs.

+\begin{res} For connected, $K_{h+1}$-minor-free, edge-transitive, twin-free, finite graphs the non-abelian composition factors of the automorphism group have bounded order (see Theorem~\ref{thm:edge:transitive:twin:free:comp:fac:bound}). \end{res}

+This allows us to determine the automorphism group structure of bounded Hadwiger number graphs as follows. \begin{res}